LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 * Interface Endpoint

 How to Configure Gateway Endpoint for S3? \
 To create a gateway endpoint that connects to Amazon S3: Go to same VPC in the region as S3.
-Create gateway end point.
+Create gateway end point(Select VPC and Route Tables).
 AWS automatically add a route that points traffic destined for the service to the endpoint network interface.
+Note: So for each subnet, that have a route configured, traffic to S3 use VPC end point route.

+How to create Interface End Point? \
+For each subnet that you specify from your VPC, we create an endpoint network interface in the subnet and assign it a private IP address from the subnet address range.
+Create Endpoint.Select VPC.
+For Subnets, select one subnet per Availability Zone from which you'll access the AWS service.
+Note: So for each subnet, traffic uses endpoint network interface.

 Scenario: EC2-1 in public subnet with Internet gateway.
 EC2-2 in private subnet. \
 AWS Session Manager.
 Outside VPC.
 A AWS Service.
 By default AWS Session Manager can connect to EC2-1. \